google-code-export/qdevelop/trunk/README.txt

 you need the development package as well (sometimes named as qt-devel or qt4-devel, it varies depends on the distributions).

-The simplest way to compile QIde package is:
+The simplest way to compile QDevelop package is:

 1. Extract the source zip.
 2.`cd' to the directory containing the package's source code and type